 |The Marguerite, lost today in a collision with the Robert.|

 German heavy cruiser Admiral Hipper makes port at Brest (some sources say 14 February).
 It has sunk 8 ships of 34,042 tons.
 The Royal Navy is aware of its presence and sends out four destroyers from Plymouth to stop it, but they get there too late.
 The ship also attracts unwanted RAF attention.
 German authorities immediately begin considering whether to send the ship back to Germany.

 German raider Pinguin, operating in the mid-Atlantic north of the island of Tristan da Cunha, meets with tanker Nordmark.
-Pinguin still has several captured Norwegian whalers which need prize crews.
+Pinguin still has several captured Norwegian whalers that need prize crews.
 Nordmark itself has the captured "floating delicatessen" refrigerated ship Duquesa, renamed as Herzogin.
 The ships hook up for several days.

 U-123 (Kptlt.
-Karl-Heinz Moehle), on her third patrol, torpedoes and sinks 6573 ton British freighter Alnmoor about 750 km south west of Rockall in the North Atlantic shipping lanes.
+Karl-Heinz Moehle), on her third patrol, torpedoes and sinks 6573-ton British freighter Alnmoor about 750 km southwest of Rockall in the North Atlantic shipping lanes.
 Everyone on board perishes, either 45 or 55 men.

-The Luftwaffe bombs and damages 983 ton British freighter Stock Force in the Humber.
+The Luftwaffe bombs and damages 983-ton British freighter Stock Force in the Humber.